devcurmudgeon/ybd/readme.md

 # Dependencies

-Currently YBD is for Linux only, and is expecting git, gcc, make, autotools, python.
+Currently YBD is for Linux only, and is expecting git, gcc, make, autotools, python, tar, wget, linux-user-chroot.

 YBD also depends on [pyyaml](http://pyyaml.org/wiki/PyYAML), [sandboxlib](https://github.com/CodethinkLabs/sandboxlib),